-Peter Jackson's film trilogy smashed box office records and won a host of Oscars when it hit cinemas nearly two decades ago.
-After a long break from JRR Tolkien's fantasy world, we'll be heading back to it once again in a new series that's exclusive to Prime Video.
+Peter Jackson's Lord of the Rings trilogy smashed box office records and won a host of Oscars when it hit cinemas nearly two decades ago.
+After a long break from JRR Tolkien's fantasy world, we'll be heading back to it once again on September 1 in a brand new series exclusive to Prime Video.

 Don't expect to see any of your favorite characters from Peter Jackson's films showing up on your screen, though.
-The show will be set during Middle Earth’s Second Age —much earlier than The Hobbit or The Lord of the Rings movies.
+The show will be set during Middle Earth’s Second Age — thousands of years before the events of The Hobbit or The Lord of the Rings movies.

 "This epic drama is set thousands of years before the events of J.R.R.
 Tolkien’s The Hobbit and The Lord of the Rings and will take viewers back to an era in which great powers were forged, kingdoms rose to glory and fell to ruin, unlikely heroes were tested, hope hung by the finest of threads, and the greatest villain that ever flowed from Tolkien’s pen threatened to cover all the world in darkness.

 "Beginning in a time of relative peace, the series follows an ensemble cast of characters, both familiar and new, as they confront the long-feared re-emergence of evil to Middle-earth.
-From the darkest depths of the Misty Mountains, to the majestic forests of the elf-capital of Lindon, to the breathtaking island kingdom of Númenor, to the furthest reaches of the map, these kingdoms and characters will carve out legacies that live on long after they are gone."
+From the darkest depths of the Misty Mountains to the majestic forests of the elf-capital of Lindon, to the breathtaking island kingdom of Númenor, to the furthest reaches of the map, these kingdoms and characters will carve out legacies that live on long after they are gone."